 Type inference rules are mostly analogous to their logical counterparts.
 The T-CLASS rule is slightly different, and the T-CONSTRAINT rule interposed, to deal with mutually recursive class definitions.
-If $\bar{\mathbf{C}}$ are all mutually recursive, then the T-CLASS rule allows typings to be assigned to them "in parallel", as a group- a group of one, in case a given class is not mutually recursive with any others.
+If \bar{C} are all mutually recursive, then the T-CLASS rule allows typings to be assigned to them "in parallel", as a group-a group of one, in case a given class is not mutually recursive with any others.
 We specify a normal form for environments in inference derivations, and also we define the inference analog of well formed environments, which formalizes the notion of complete typing for a full class table.

-DEFINITION 6.1.
-Any Γ is in inference form iff hexpand(C) = T for all $C : \forall \overline{X}[C].T \in \Gamma$, and for all $x : S \in \Gamma$ there exists D such that hexpand(D) = T.
+Definition 8 Any Γ is in inference form iff hexpand(C) = T for all $C : \forall \bar{X}[C].T \in \Gamma$, and for all $x : S \in \Gamma$ there exists D such that hexpand(D) = S.